Litchfield (Conn.) County Times: The Bulletin—June 7, 2012

 The event held at Bethel Health Care will begin with a presentation on MDA’s efforts to provide help and hope to those affected through its research, services, advocacy and educational programs.
 Mona Shahbazi, nurse practitioner and research assistant to Dr. Dale Lange (chairman of neurology at Hospital for Special Surgery) will present the audience with research updates, followed by various speakers from the community that will offer solutions to the challenges that families affected by ALS face each day.

-Read the full story at countytimes.com.
+This story originally appeared at countytimes.com.

 212.606.1197